Lectures and Symposia

-The Public Affairs Symposium (PAS), in its 48th year, is a student organized three-day symposium featuring debates, discussions, films, and other presentations.
-Sports and Society; Why Can't We All Just Get Along?
-Civility and Respect in Today's World; Is Privacy Dead?; Living On a Risky Planet; The Power of Food: Pleasure Politics and Culture; Social Movements in an Individualistic Society are examples of topics selected by the students in recent years.
+The Public Affairs Symposium (PAS), in its 50th year, is a student organized three-day symposium featuring debates, discussions, films, and other presentations.
+Why Can't We All Just Get Along?
+Civility and Respect in Today's World; Is Privacy Dead?; Living On a Risky Planet; The Power of Food: Pleasure Politics and Culture; Social Movements in an Individualistic Society and The Next Great Debates: Perspectives on Emerging Problems are examples of topics selected by the students in recent years.
 The PAS has brought to campus distinguished figures from government, business, education, and the entertainment industry, as well as many others, to discuss a topic of broad public interest with members of the college and the community.
 The Poitras/Gleim lecture, endowed by a gift from Ted and Kay Gleim Poitras, is held annually in conjunction with the symposium and provides a forum to explore and promote cross-disciplinary thought and communication.

 Special Lectures and Scholars in Residence

 Each year distinguished public figures and outstanding scholars from American and foreign universities present lectures on campus.
 Some of these international visitors come as scholars-in-residence for week-long, semester-long, or year-long periods of time.
 All these people enrich the intellectual offerings of the college and allow students and faculty to encounter new ideas and different opinions.
 Academic departments and student groups frequently sponsor lectures and small-group discussions which encourage the exploration of issues beyond the classroom.
 Special lecture topics range from discussion of current political, social, and economic issues to consideration of new scholarly developments within academic disciplines.